 The Politeia Platform Challenge is a competition designed to discover alternate uses for the Politeia codebase.
 Competitors will use Politeia source code to address alternate use cases besides a public proposal system and then demonstrate how they work.
-Decred will choose the best of these on Friday, December 1st at The North Door in Austin, TX, US.
-The event starts at 8 PM CST and ends at 1 AM CST and is free to attend.
+Decred will choose the best of these on February 10th, 2018 at the Hyatt Regency in Austin, TX.
+The event starts at 8 PM CST, ends at 12 AM CST, and is free to attend.
 Drinks and food will be available for purchase.

 Competitors are encouraged to work in teams but may work independently.
 National competitors will be able to demonstrate their projects remotely through video conferencing.
 Prizes will be awarded for 1st, 2nd, and 3rd place: